 When looking at individuals arrested for sexual assault involving a spouse, all individuals arrested for this offense were male (Table 6).
-In most years, the majority of arrestees were white/Caucasian, and the remaining arrestees were black.
+From CY 2003 to CY 2005, a great majority of arrestees were white/Caucasian while the other remaining arrestees were black.
 No arrestees had a reported race of Asian/Pacific Islander, American Indian/Alaskan Native, or "unknown."

 Unlike for sexual assault, arrestees for sexual assault involving a spouse were more likely to be over the age of 24 (Table 6).
-While the largest percentage of arrestees were between 25 and 34 over the entire study period, the majority of arrestees in CY 2004 and CY2008 were between 45 and 59.
-The 60 and older age range did not account for any arrestees for sexual assault involving a spouse.
-The total number of arrestees dropped after CY 2005 because the sexual assault involving a spouse statute was repealed during that year.
+In CY 2003 and CY 2005, the majority of arrestees were between the ages of 25 and 34.
+Interestingly in CY 2004, more arrestees for sexual assault involving a spouse were between the ages of 45 and 59 than any other age category.
+No arrestees were reportedly 60 years of age or older from CY 2003 to CY 2005.